databricks/terraform-provider-databricks/docs/resources/pipeline.md

 * `target` - The name of a database (in either the Hive metastore or in a UC catalog) for persisting pipeline output data.
 Configuring the target setting allows you to view and query the pipeline output data from the Databricks UI.
 * `edition` - optional name of the [product edition](https://docs.databricks.com/data-engineering/delta-live-tables/delta-live-tables-concepts.html#editions).
 Supported values are: `core`, `pro`, `advanced` (default).
 * `channel` - optional name of the release channel for Spark version used by DLT pipeline.
 Supported values are: `current` (default) and `preview`.
-* `serverless` - A flag to indicate whether serverless compute is enabled for this pipeline.
-The default value is `false`.

 ### notification block